 Both the terms “are” and “were” are forms of the verb “to be.”
 The verb “to be” expresses the meaning of existing or to exist.
 Both “are” and “were” are generally used when there is more than one object or person present.

 But the major difference between “are” and “were” is that “are” is the present form of the verb “to be” and “were” is the past form.

-“Are” is used when we are referring to the verb “to be” in the present tense and with a second person or third-person plural pronouns.
+“Are” is used when we are referring to the verb “to be” in the present tense and with second-person or third-person plural pronouns.
 It means we are indicating something that is happening currently or at the speaking moment.
-“Are” usually acts as an auxiliary verb forming sentences in the present continuous tense.
+“Are” usually acts as an auxiliary verb, forming sentences in the present continuous tense.

 Another important use of “are” is to describe or express a state or a characteristic that exists in the present or is still a reality.

 Let us look at some examples;